Eoin McKeon

 Eoin McKeon (born 23 June 1991) is a rugby union player from Ireland.
 He primarily played in the back row.
 McKeon played for his native province of Connacht in the Pro14 from 2010 to 2020.
 He played his club rugby for Galwegians.
-Since his retirement, he has spent his free time losing balls on the golf course and setting world record times for a 5 km run.

 Early life

 McKeon grew up in Galway, and was a fan of Galwegians from a young age.
 He has stated that Eric Elwood, later his coach at Connacht, was one of his heroes growing up.
 McKeon went to secondary school in Coláiste Iognáid in the city, and was later a student in NUI Galway, the local university.
 McKeon's is a second cousin of Conor McKeon, another Connacht player.